Prep Time: 10 Minutes Cook Time: 1 hour

 - Boil for 20 minutes.

-- In a separate pot, boil the onions and celery in the chicken broth for about 20 minutes.
-If you want to add potatoes, feel free…just cut them very small.
+- In a separate pot, saute the onions and celery in butter.
+After tender add the chicken broth.
+If you want to add potatoes, feel free…just cut them very small and boil 20 min in the chicken broth.

 - Drain the knoephla.